MicrosoftDocs/win32/desktop-src/WsdApi/excludeimport.md

 ---
-Description: Prevents the generation of import statements for specified targets named in a &lt;wsdl:import&gt; element in a WSDL file. ms.assetid: 9a50ee38-fadf-4112-8430-cb5a07ae04ce
+Description: Prevents the generation of import statements for specified targets named in a <wsdl:import&gt; element in a WSDL file. ms.assetid: 9a50ee38-fadf-4112-8430-cb5a07ae04ce
 title: excludeImport element
 ms.technology: desktop